JackCSheehan/obsidian-tweaks/README.md

 ### Better Latex Errors
 ---
 Obsidian normally shows Latex errors as text highlighted with a tight and bright yellow background.
 This snippet changes the error text to be much clearer by making the background color a softer color, making the error text bold and easier to read, and adding padding to the text so the background color interferes less with the recognition of letters.

+### Purple Slide Controls
+---
+This snippet changes the color of the slide controls (the progress bar and the left/right arrow buttons) to a purple color from the dark theme to better match the rest of the interface.